Strayhorn, Mississippi

 Strayhorn is a census-designated place and unincorporated community along Mississippi Highway 4 in rural western Tate County, Mississippi, United States.
 Strayhorn is located in the Memphis Metropolitan Area.
 At the 2000 census, the community had a population of 1,784.
 Strayhorn has a few businesses, including Hudspeth's Grocery, the Strayhorn Snack Bar, and a Dollar General store.
 Strayhorn Baptist Church is located in the community.

-It was first named as a CDP in the 2020 Census which listed a population of 284.
+Per the 2020 Census, the population was 284.